 Abstract: Most developed countries have engaged in a race for global talent, as skilled immigration becomes increasingly imperative in maintaining competitive advantages and galvanizing economic growth through various channels.
-In this paper, I study a novel channel, in which skilled immigrant workers potentially drive growth by improving firms’ access to international venture capital funding.
-With home-country professional networks and cultural familiarity, high-skilled immigrants likely lower investment frictions and coordination costs, and better facilitate cross-border venture capital investments from their origins.
+In this paper, I study a novel firm-level channel, in which skilled immigrant workers potentially drive growth by improving start-ups’ access to international venture capital funding.
 My first empirical approach makes use of the exogenous variation in firms’ access to high-skilled foreign workers as a result of the H-1B lotteries.
-To supplement in terms of external validity, I extend the period of analysis and exploit the heterogeneity in the origins of H-1B workers and venture capital funding received by their U.S. employers using extensive fixed effects.
-Through both approaches, I find empirical evidence that having high-skilled foreign workers from a particular country increases firms’ access to venture capital funding from that country.
-Lastly, I construct a framework to incorporate both the standard labor market and the novel foreign venture capital channels, through which high-skilled immigrants influence natives’ labor market outcomes.
-With a numerical exercise, I find that almost one-third of the displacement effect of high-skilled immigrants can be mitigated by the venture capital mechanism.
+To supplement in terms of external validity, I extend the period of analysis and conduct a panel study using ex-post changes in the start-ups' approved skilled workers.
+In both approaches, I find empirical evidence that having high-skilled foreign workers from a particular country increases firms’ access to venture capital funding from that country.
+Through home-country professional networks, common language, and cultural familiarity, skilled immigrants reduce investment frictions and information gaps and better facilitate cross-border venture capital investments from their origins, especially in the case of young firms or inexperienced venture capitalists.
+Lastly, I construct a framework of firms' hiring decisions to incorporate both the standard labor market and foreign venture capital channels.
+With a numerical exercise, I find that almost one-third of the displacement effect of high-skilled immigrants can be mitigated by the venture capital channel.

 Abstract: In recent years, the competition for the H-1B visas has become so intense that a random lottery has been put in place to meet the specific quotas.
 This paper examines the role of the H-1B lottery in the self-selection of the H-1B immigrant workers in the U.S. Building on the basis of the Roy-Borjas Model, I construct a self-selection framework with the uncertainty in obtaining legal admission into the host country incorporated.
 As the proposed framework suggests, a decrease in the probability of obtaining the H-1B visas will likely reinforce the direction of the self-selection of international workers, be it positive or negative.
 Empirically, I use the Form I-129 data from USCIS and find evidence that the presence of the H-1B lottery and its decreasing odds have contributed to the deterioration in the quality of skilled international workers applying for H-1B visas in the U.S.